 Some people may choose to make non-concessional contributions when they’ve reached their yearly concessional contribution cap, following an inheritance or other windfall, or to receive a government co-contribution.

 Super contribution caps

 If you’re making contributions to your super, keep in mind that there are limits on the amount you can contribute each year.
-There are separate caps for before-tax and after-tax contributions.
+There are separate caps for concessional and non-concessional contributions.

 Here’s how much you can contribute each year.